Betta Fish Not Moving (11 Top Causes & Solutions)

 Wrap Up

-While a betta fish is not moving can be perfectly normal, usual behavior, it could also indicate a problem that needs to be investigated.
+If your betta fish is not moving, it can be perfectly normal behavior, but it can also indicate a problem that needs to be investigated.

 While these are extremes, anything unusual should be investigated, from your betta frequently sleeping to signs of constipation or swim bladder issues.